 Regional Support Groups

-Southern California – April 2, 2023 from 1:30pm – 3:30pm.
-Currently this group is meeting virtually, but will convert back to an in-person group as soon as it is safe to do so.
-It is available to both survivors and their family members.
+Southern California – July 9, 2023 from 1:30pm – 3:30pm.
+Currently virtual, this group is available to both survivors and their family members.

 AARBF’s Multimedia Resource Library includes tip sheets, videos, stories, and so much more.
 Video content within the library has been developed by the AARBF Community; including our staff, volunteers, burn survivors and community partners!
 Below are our featured videos for July!

 AARBF Wellness Team members Jamba and Poppy share ways to help you manage stress and anxiety through breathing.